How to Approach Seed Investors

 The first type of seed investment comes from friends and family.
 This is usually the fastest way to get the money you need, although it is limited in capacity and also does not include much potential for further investment or future ability to provide assistance in building up the venture.
 Friends and family investors are based more on a bond of emotional trust rather than on their ability to judge and analyze the offering or the team.
 So getting investment from friends or family should be the last resort, not the first, if at all.
 Not being able to raise money from other type of investors may sometimes mean that you will not be able to approach them in the future when the need for a larger amounts will come.

 The second type includes investors which have the knowledge and know-how in the industry and usually have a portfolio of several companies in which they already invested, they are sometimes referred as angels.
-This type of seed investor is diverse on the amount of money each can invest and the opportunity is there, if it exists at all, to join another and bigger round of investment when needed (Round A).
+This type of html"}]' tabindex='0' role='link'>seed investor is diverse on the amount of money each can invest and the opportunity is there, if it exists at all, to join another and bigger round of investment when needed (Round A).
 Some of them invest together with other angels which allow them to bring a bigger amounts of money while leveraging the risk per each investment.
 Investment angels also usually have a strong network which may assist the venture in its early stages by connecting the development process to potential customers and valuable marketing channels.

 The forth type of seed investors are various different types of incubators and accelerators out there, where each has its own unique model for distributing funds.
 In general, incubators and accelerators give more than just money, they also provide a new venture with the infrastructure it needs to grow within, while in turn, taking a bigger share of the holding in the new company